 Tasha holds a BA from the University of Oklahoma, MA-HR Development from Webster University, and a Juris Doctorate with a certificate in American Indian Law from Oklahoma City University School of Law.
 Tasha interweaves her traditional knowledge and western education throughout her work.
 As the Chief Officer of Advancement and Tribal Relations, she collaborates with Tribal communities across Indian Country to implement the Friends of the Children mentoring model utilizing a culturally grounded approach.
 As owner of Buffalo Circle Consulting, Tasha assists in policy development, code drafting, and lobbying for numerous Tribes and organizations.
 Ms. Mousseau works with various entities whose focus range from education equity to Tribal economic development in hopes to further affect positive change in her community and beyond.
 Tasha is an inaugural Obama USA Leader, American Express NGEN Fellow, a recipient of the 40 under 40 in Indian Country award, member of Native Leadership Oklahoma Class of 2020, as well as the inaugural class of Advance Native Political Leadership Training Program.
 She also, donates her time serving on numerous boards and committees.

-Tasha is the legacy of many generations of activists and advocates dedicated to political, policy, and systems change.
-She interweaves her traditional Indigenous knowledge and western education throughout her work.
-Tasha strives to make her ancestors proud in everything she undertakes and is guided by the Indigenous value, “Children are sacred.”
-Her most important job and greatest legacy are her daughters, Isabella and Kennedy.
-Ms. Fridia serves as a mentor to many other young people and is dedicated to the strength and wellness of the future generations.
-With every opportunity and position Tasha seeks to find ways to share what she has learned for the betterment of her community and the world.
+Tasha is the legacy of many generations of activist and advocates dedicated to political, policy, and systems change.
+She strives to make her ancestors proud in everything she undertakes.
+Her most important job and greatest legacy is passing on the teachings of her grandmother, Frances Wise, to her daughters Isabella and Kennedy.
+Tasha serves as a mentor to many others and is dedicated to the strength and wellness of the future generations.
+With every opportunity and position Tasha seeks to find ways to share what she has learned for the betterment of all Native people.